quattor/quattor.github.com/_aquilon/configuration.md

 ## Configuring the base OS

-This section shows how to leverage the template library to do the host basic configuration, i.e. the base OS and Quattor client configuration
+This section shows how to leverage the template library to do the host basic configuration, i.e. the base OS and the Quattor client configuration

 ### Defining the site global variables